x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app.md

 > [!NOTE]
 > You can enable and disable Outlook Web App for multiple user mailboxes by using the EAC bulk edit feature.
 For more information about how to do this, see the "Bulk edit user mailboxes" section in [Manage user mailboxes](manage-user-mailboxes.md).

-### Use the Shell to enable or disable Outlook Web App
+### Use Exchange Online PowerShell to enable or disable Outlook Web App

 This example disables Outlook Web App for the mailbox of Yan Li.